 Flying above the camp, the harpies dropped him before the dome-shaped tent.
 The other two flew back to the teepee camp while the one who ferried him stayed behind.

 “So, what?
 Am I your prisoner here?”
 Aaron snapped at the bird woman standing before him.
 He swore he’d never hurt another monster again, but that certainly wouldn’t stop him from being pissed with them when the occasion arose.

 “You’re not a prisoner here, human.
-You’re our estemed guest, just like every other human we bring to our humble nest.”
+You’re our esteemed guest, just like every other human we bring to our humble nest.”

 “Heh.
 That’s a good joke.
-If I’m such an ‘estimated guest’, then you’ll let me leave this little party early, right?”
+If I’m such an ‘esteemed guest’, then you’ll let me leave this little party early, right?”